Join the Team/Job Postings

 Production Tracking Developer

 Sony Pictures Imageworks is seeking a strong programmer to join the Core Infrastructure team in Vancouver, BC.

 What You’ll Be Doing:

-You'll be extending and maintaining distributed asset management and file system applications, and collaborating with users to help define workflows which improve the efficiency and management of large scale visual effects and animation production.
-You’ll also be helping to triage and solve complex issues as they arise, such as with our render management system.
-All new large-scale applications are being written in Scala with a large dose of Python client-side scripting.
+You'll be extending and maintaining an integrated web based task and time tracking application, and collaborating with users to help define workflows which improve the efficiency and management of large scale visual effects and animation production.
+All new large-scale applications are being written with a large dose of Python client-side scripting.

-- Required: experience with any of the following: Oracle, PostgreSQL, MySQL
+- Required: experience with any of the following: Oracle, PostgreSQL, SQLite, MySQL

 - Nice to have: Solr, Cassandra, and/or HBASE

 - Experience with any of the following version control systems: Git, Subversion, Mercurial